 In conclusion: Savasana is a practice

 Your Savasana journey is a practice as much as your handstand.
 There are ups and downs.
-Steps back and steps froward.
+Steps back and steps forward.
 The only thing that matters is you showing up to it, with discipline and compassion for the fact that it isn’t easy.

 If you’d like to up-level your practice, I would suggest seeking out some guided meditations.
-These kind of experiences are really no different than savasana, you just have a guiding voice to take you deeper into your subtle body.
+These kinds of experiences are really no different than savasana, you just have a guiding voice to take you deeper into your subtle body.

 We have free Yoga Nidra over on the blog of our sister studio, Oasis.
 You can check out one of those Yoga Nidra practices here.

-Feel free to post any follow up questions or comments below!
+Feel free to post any follow-up questions or comments below!
 We hope this helped you make some new space in your savasana practice.